SjoerdV/SjoerdV.github.io/_posts/2020-07-25-post-sharing-is-caring-part3-3.md

 I use a function `Add-GuestExpirationToSharePointList` to write the expired account to a SharePoint list.
 All that's needed is writing the User Principal Name of the Guest Account to the lists Title column (check for duplicates!) and then provide a method for users accessing this list of setting this account to 'Reactivate'.
 I use a [Flow 'Button'][10] to alter a field on the list item, but you could also just use a choice column which you can manually alter to a different text choice.
 Make sure the Guest Inviters have contribute access to this list but remove the 'Add' and 'Delete' roles.
 I also use the `Send-Report` function to send an email to the Owner (and a secondary Admin account, in case the Owner is not employed anymore).

-Read more about this SharePoint List, its recommended permissions, the Flow button and the Send-Report function in the [Guest User Lifecycle Management Tool][9] recommendation on my GitHub 'CaCAzureDevOpsPipeline' Project.
-This will also include detailed instructions on having these parts in place to complete true lifecycle management functionality.
+Read more about this SharePoint List, its recommended permissions, the Flow button and the Send-Report function in the [Guest User Life Cycle Management Tool][9] recommendation on my GitHub 'CaCAzureDevOpsPipeline' Project.
+This will also include detailed instructions on having these parts in place to complete true life cycle management functionality.
 {: .notice--success}

 Now it time to process Reactivations...